AstroCB/Push-Server/README.md

 It has two endpoints: `/newtoken` and `/newpush`, which are used to record newly-registered device tokens and send notifications to the devices associated with these tokens, respectively.

-For notifications to be sent, you'll have to clone this repo and add an APNS push key (named `apns_push_key.p8`) in the root directory.
+For notifications to be sent, you'll have to clone this repo and add an APNS push key named `apns_push_key.p8` in the root directory (a dummy example is included – yours should be kept private).
 You'll then need to store the following either as environment variables or as exported variables in a file called `config.js` (also in the root directory of this repo):

 - `keyId`
 - `teamId`